Byte: Multiple-byte units

-Units based on powers of 10
+Units based on powers of 10 (SI Prefixes)

 Definition of prefixes using powers of 10—in which 1 kilobyte (symbol kB) is defined to equal 1,000 bytes—is recommended by the International Electrotechnical Commission (IEC).
 The IEC standard defines eight such multiples, up to 1 yottabyte (YB), equal to 1000^{8} bytes.
 The additional prefixes ronna- for 1000^{9} and quetta- for 1000^{10} were adopted by the International Bureau of Weights and Measures (BIPM) in 2022.